 The hostel is located just one minute from the Santa Justa Lift and is well located for public transport in the heart of the Baixa District.

 Thank you for reading this article.
 If you book a hotel through this page, I may receive a commission, but it will not affect the price that you pay.
-I am not affiliated with any other businesses mentioned on this page.
 Prices may vary over time.